VRichardJP/LoLAnalyzer/README.md

 ## Using the scripts - The hard way: building a neural network from scratch

-Simply runs the scripts in the following order (working directory has to be the same as the scripts):
+If you want to build everything from scratch and maintain your own network, simply run the scripts in the following order (working directory has to be the same as the scripts):

 1. ConfigUpdater.py : generate your personnal config.ini.
 It is a simple text file and easy to edit.
 If you have a basic API-KEY, I recommend you to only select challenger and master leagues.
 Servers limitations are independant so there's no reason to not collect games from all the servers.
 2. RunAll.py : All the steps from 2 to 8 at once.
 You can jump steps you've already done by simply commenting lines in the script.

 Or in detail:
+1. ConfigUpdater.py : generate your personnal config.ini.
+It is a simple text file and easy to edit.
+If you have a basic API-KEY, I recommend you to only select challenger and master leagues.
+Servers limitations are independant so there's no reason to not collect games from all the servers.
 2. PlayersListing.py : list all the players that meet the level requirements (defined in config.ini).
 I would not recommend taking more than challenger and master if you don't have a decent limit-rate on your API key (or it will takes you ages)
 3. DataDownloader.py : download games played by the listed players
 4. DataExtractor.py : extract and collect all the downloaded data